Postglacial vegetation: Climate Influence

 Climate change is the main force behind changes in species distribution and abundance.
 Repeated changes in climate throughout the Quaternary Period are thought to have had a significant impact on the current vegetation species diversity present today.
-Functional and phylogenetic diversity are considered to be closely related to changing climatic conditions, this indicates that trait differences are extremely important in long term responses to climate change.
+Functional and phylogenetic diversity are considered to be closely related to changing climatic conditions and this indicates that trait differences are extremely important in long term responses to climate change.
 During the transition from the last glaciation of the Pleistocene to the Holocene period, climate warming resulted in the expansion of taller plants and larger seed bearing plants which resulted in lower proportions of vegetation regeneration.
 Hence, low temperatures can be strong environmental filters that prevent tall and large-seeded plants from establishing in postglacial environments.

 Throughout Europe vegetation dynamics within the first half of the Holocene appear to have been influenced mainly by climate and the reorganization of atmospheric circulation associated with the disappearance of the North American ice sheet.
 This is evident in the rapid increase of forestation and changing biomes during the postglacial period between 11500ka and 8000ka before the present.

 Vegetation development periods of post-glacial land forms on Ellesmere Island, Northern Canada, is assumed to have been at least ca. 20,000 years in duration.
 This slow progression is mostly due to climatic restrictions such as an estimated annual rainfall amount of only 64mm and a mean annual temperature of -19.7 degrees Celsius.
 The length in time of vegetation development observed on Ellesmere Island is evidence that post glacial vegetation development is much more restricted in the Arctic and colder climates as compared to milder climatic regions such as the boreal, temperate and tropical zones.